0cjs/8bitdev/b8tool/pylib/README.md

 Many functions also expect the environment variable `B8_PROJDIR` to be set to point to the project directory (the build directory and the like reside under this).
 See the `b8tool.path` module for more details.

+### Tests

+Currently some of the code here does not have tests under this `b8tool/` but is "tested" by code in the `8bitdev` repo that contains this library.
+This obviously should be fixed before extracting `b8tool` as a separate repo.
+Code that needs tests here includes:
+- `b8tool/pylib/testmc/conftest.py`